praveenambati1233/Docker_Kubernetes/README_bck.md

 create a service that exposes deployment on port 8080, target port with type nodePort `kubectl expose deploy simple-webapp-deployment  --port=8080 --target-port=8000  --name=webapp-service --dry-run -o yaml > service.yml` edit and add type: Node under spec

 Better query `kubectl expose deployment -n ingress-space ingress-controller --type=NodePort --port=80 --name=ingress --dry-run -o yaml >ingress.yaml`

-Create a Service named redis-service of type ClusterIP to expose pod redis on port 6379

-`kubectl expose pod  redis --port=6379 --name redis-service --dry-run=client -o yaml`

-Create a Service named nginx of type NodePort to expose pod nginx's port 80 on port 30080 on the nodes:

-`kubect expose pod nginx --port=80 --name=nginx-service --dry=run=client -o yaml`

-(This will automatically use the pod's labels as selectors, but you cannot specify the node port.
-You have to generate a definition file and then add the node port in manually before creating the service with the pod.)